Category Archives: Computing

 Yes, this file has a bit of complexity in it.
 The WinDbg script interpreter is excessively pernickity.
 Important things to note are:

-• you can’t have any additional statements after a block containing a gc or t or similar command, otherwise the script interpreter has a little hissy fit
+or similar command, otherwise the script interpreter has a little hissy fit - the

-• the exception_cleanup alias is pretty essential to avoid leaving aliases about that then get expanded at the wrong time (leading to premature expansion of aliases from a previous exception).
+alias is pretty essential to avoid leaving aliases about that then get expanded at the wrong time (leading to premature expansion of aliases from a previous exception). - the

-• You’ll see sometimes I use the ${alias_name} expansion and other times I use just alias_name.
-Use ${alias_name} where non-whitespace characters may be immediately after the alias, as they will be interpreted as part of the alias.
+where non-whitespace characters may be immediately after the alias, as they will be interpreted as part of the alias. - The

 Useful knowledge on WinDbg scripts from other sources: